DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |Gallery| replace:: Go to the Gallery app.
 .. |Home| replace:: `The Home key`_ (on a keyboard).
 .. |HomeKey| replace:: The Android Home key.
 Go to `the home screen`_.
-.. |LiteraryBrailleOff| replace:: Switch to `typing in computer braille`_ (eight dots).
-.. |LiteraryBrailleOn| replace:: Switch to `typing in literary braille`_ (six dots).
+.. |LiteraryBraille| replace:: Switch to `typing in literary braille`_ (six dots).
-.. |LogActionsOff| replace:: Turn the logging of user interface actions off.
+.. |LogActionsOff| replace:: Turn off the logging of user interface actions.
-.. |LogActionsOn| replace:: Turn the logging of user interface actions on.
+.. |LogActionsOn| replace:: Turn on the logging of user interface actions.
-.. |LogBrailleOff| replace:: Turn the logging of braille display updates off.
+.. |LogBrailleOff| replace:: Turn off the logging of braille display updates.
-.. |LogBrailleOn| replace:: Turn the logging of braille display updates on.
+.. |LogBrailleOn| replace:: Turn on the logging of braille display updates.
-.. |LogGesturesOff| replace:: Turn the logging of touch screen gestures off.
+.. |LogGesturesOff| replace:: Turn off the logging of touch screen gestures.
-.. |LogGesturesOn| replace:: Turn the logging of touch screen gestures on.
+.. |LogGesturesOn| replace:: Turn on the logging of touch screen gestures.
-.. |LogKeyboardOff| replace:: Turn the logging of keyboard key events off.
+.. |LogKeyboardOff| replace:: Turn off the logging of keyboard key events.
-.. |LogKeyboardOn| replace:: Turn the logging of keyboard key events on.
+.. |LogKeyboardOn| replace:: Turn on the logging of keyboard key events.
-.. |LogNavigationOff| replace:: Turn the logging of internal screen navigation operations off.
+.. |LogNavigationOff| replace:: Turn off the logging of internal screen navigation operations.
-.. |LogNavigationOn| replace:: Turn the logging of internal screen navigation operations on.
+.. |LogNavigationOn| replace:: Turn on the logging of internal screen navigation operations.
-.. |LogSpeechOff| replace:: Turn the logging of speech events off.
+.. |LogSpeechOff| replace:: Turn off the logging of speech events.
-.. |LogSpeechOn| replace:: Turn the logging of speech events on.
+.. |LogSpeechOn| replace:: Turn on the logging of speech events.
-.. |LogUpdatesOff| replace:: Turn the logging of screen updates off.
+.. |LogUpdatesOff| replace:: Turn off the logging of screen updates.
-.. |LogUpdatesOn| replace:: Turn the logging of screen updates on.
+.. |LogUpdatesOn| replace:: Turn on the logging of screen updates.
-.. |LogsOff| replace:: Turn all of the logging categories off.
+.. |LogsOff| replace:: Turn off all of the logging categories.
-.. |LogsOn| replace:: Turn the most useful logging categories on.
+.. |LogsOn| replace:: Turn on the most useful logging categories.
 .. |LongClick| replace:: Hold (long click) the current screen element.
-.. |LongPressOff| replace:: Turn `long press mode`_ off.
+.. |LongPressOff| replace:: Turn off `long press mode`_.
-.. |LongPressOn| replace:: Turn `long press mode`_ on.
+.. |LongPressOn| replace:: Turn on `long press mode`_.
 .. |Maintenance| replace:: Go to the B2G System Maintenance screen.
 .. |MenuKey| replace:: The Android Menu key.
 .. |MoveBackward| replace:: Go to the start of the previous screen element.